How to care for your jewellery.

-Don’t use perfume near Pearls.
+Don’t use chemicals or perfume near pearl jewellery.

-A polishing paste on a soft cloth or use polishing paste with a toothbrush, then use a cloth to buff.
+A polishing paste on a soft cloth or use polishing paste with a toothbrush, then use a soft cloth to buff.

 A dipping solution, ( Goddards silver dip for instance ) our recommended way of dealing with tarnished chains, fiddly bits and bobs.
 Just dip, wait a few minutes, rinse and dry with a soft cloth.
 Don't use with pearls, coral, turquoise or lapis.